haris-dwi-prakoso/test-backend-dotindonesia/README.md

-DB_USER=(username for logging into your database) DB_PASS=(password for logging into your database) DB_SCHEMA=(the name of the schema you intend to use for this project)
+DB_USER=(username for logging into your database) DB_PASS=(password for logging into your database) DB_SCHEMA=(the name of the schema you intend to use for this project) PORT=(optional, the port you wish to assign this application to)
 ```
 An example has been provided in `.env.example`.